Spinner dolphin: Conservation status

-The protected status of spinner dolphins are CITES appendix II and MMPA protected throughout its range as well as MMPA depleted in its eastern stock.
+The protected status of spinner dolphins are CITES Appendix II and Marine Mammal Protection Act (MMPA) protected throughout its range as well as MMPA depleted in its eastern stock.
 Tens of thousands of spinner dolphins, mostly eastern and white-bellied varieties, were killed in the 30 years after purse seine fishing for tuna began in the 1950s.
 The process killed probably half of all eastern spinner dolphins.
 They have also been contaminated by pollutants such as DDT and PCBs.
 Spinner dolphins, as with other species affected by ETP tuna purse-seine fishing, are managed nationally by the coastal countries and internationally by the IATTC.
 The IATTC has imposed annual stock mortality limits on each purse seine and promulgated regulations regarding the safe release of dolphins.

 The eastern tropical Pacific and Southeast Asian populations of the spinner dolphin are listed on Appendix II of the Convention on the Conservation of Migratory Species of Wild Animals (CMS), since they have an unfavourable conservation status or would benefit significantly from international co-operation organized by tailored agreements.

 In addition, the spinner dolphin is covered by Memorandum of Understanding for the Conservation of Cetaceans and Their Habitats in the Pacific Islands Region (Pacific Cetaceans MoU) and the Memorandum of Understanding Concerning the Conservation of the Manatee and Small Cetaceans of Western Africa and Macaronesia (Western African Aquatic Mammals MoU).
 Spinner dolphins are susceptible to disease and two of the recorded diseases within them are toxoplasmosis and cetacean morbillivirus.
 The number of cases reported however is fairly low in the species.

 Spinner dolphins in Hawaii receive multiple daily visits to their near-shore resting grounds, with boats taking people out daily to snorkel and interact with the local dolphin population.
 Such activities are increasingly coming under criticism on the grounds of possible harm to the dolphins, and efforts are being made both to educate the public in order to minimise human impact on the dolphins, and to bring in regulations to govern these activities.

+In 2023, 33 swimmers were arrested for reportedly harassing dolphins off the coast of the Big Island of Hawaii.
+The swimmers reportedly broke federal law by swimming within 45 meters (50 yards) of the dolphins.
+The ban went into effect in 2021 due to dolphins not getting enough rest during the day to forage for food at night.
+The swimmers were caught by drone footage pursuing the dolphins as they tried to escape.